 Practically everyone worries that what they eat or drink when breastfeeding is going to upset the baby.
 The slightest change in sleep, poop, or feeding and parents are running to the pantry and reading labels.
-Some of the foods commonly blamed for fussy baby behaviors simply can’t exit the stomach, travel through the bloodstream, pass through the milk making cells (which have a sophisticated filtration system), and arrive at the milk.
+Some of the foods commonly blamed for fussy baby behaviors simply can’t exit the stomach, travel through the bloodstream, pass through the milk-making cells (which have a sophisticated filtration system), and arrive at the milk.
 But some can.
 Here’s a list of common fussy baby foods and drinks and a look at the merits of that claim.

 Maybe.
 Cow milk proteins (not lactose) can make it to the milk.
-Some children are sensitive, some outgrow the sensitivity, and some are allergic for life.
+Some children are sensitive, some outgrow the sensitivity, and some are allergic to life.
 This is commonly confused with lactose intolerance.
 Babies are screened for their ability to digest lactose in the first week of life, often at the hospital or birth center where they are born.
 This is done with a blood test.
 If your baby is born at home, this test is often done at the first pediatric appointment.
 The easy thing about cow milk protein intolerance is that it clears your milk in about a day or two.

 Another maybe.
 Interestingly, many children who react to cow milk protein also react to soy.
 These have similar symptoms that can include discolored or even bloody stools.
-The Academy of Breastfeeding Medicine recommends the parents strike these proteins from their diet and continue breastfeeding.
+The Academy of Breastfeeding Medicine recommends that parents strike these proteins from their diet and continue breastfeeding.

 Some of us really love our coffee.
 Some babies don’t seem to notice while others do.
 The most common symptom of a caffeine reaction is reflux.
 If your baby is spitting up more than normal, check your caffeine intake over the last few hours.
-However, there are many babies who show no signs of excitement at all when their parents have coffee.
+However, many babies who show no signs of excitement at all when their parents have coffee.
 The general recommendation is 1-2 cups daily max, and cup size does matter.
 That Venti (20 ounce) coffee can have about 400mg caffeine.
-The tiny 6 ounce dinner cups of drip coffee are around 100mg.
+The tiny 6-ounce dinner cups of drip coffee are around 100mg.
 That’s the cup size that’s recommended.

 Dark chocolate that’s low in sugar can provide antioxidants and minerals, like magnesium, that are great for lactation.
 However, it can be a caffeine source too.
 If you’ve noticed your baby is sensitive to caffeine, chocolate in moderation shouldn’t be a problem.
 Moderation with such a tasty treat is a challenge though!